PooleLab/MD-Phylogeny/README.md

-  # Structural-Phylogeny-with-MD-Bootstrap
+  # MD-Phylogeny
-The Structural Phylogeny with MD-Bootstrap method constructs structural phylogenies and provides statistical confidence through molecular dynamics (MD) simulations.
+MD-Phylogeny constructs structural phylogenies and provides statistical confidence through molecular dynamics (MD) simulations.

 ## What does the method do, and how?